sigfox/makers-tour/devkits/hidnseek/README.md

 #### Installing the Required libraries

 In order to use all of the included sensors (including Sigfox!), you will need to **install the required libraries**.
-To do this, navigate to the [Library](../devkits/hidnseek/library) folder.
+To do this, navigate to the [Library](../hidnseek/library) folder.
 Here you will find a .zip file called 'hidnseek.zip'.
-Install this from your Arduino IDE (*Sketch->Include Library->Add .zip Library*) and include required library with your .ino sketch.
+Extract the HidnSeek-libs.zip file and install each of the contained libraries into your Arduino IDE (*Sketch->Include Library->Add .zip Library*).
+Include the required libraries with your .ino sketch.
 If required, you can access the uncompressed versions of the library from here as well.

 #### Flashing the HidnSeek (DFU Mode)